-We will not receive any of the proceeds from the sale of the shares of our common stock offered by the selling stockholders.
+We will not receive any proceeds from the resale of the notes or the shares of common stock which are issuable upon conversion of the notes.

 PRICE RANGE OF COMMON STOCK

 The common stock of L-3 Holdings trades on the New York Stock Exchange under the symbol "LLL."
 The last reported sale price for our common stock on April 10, 2001 was \$86.65 per share, as reported on the NYSE.
 The table below sets forth closing information on the high and low closing prices for our common stock during the periods indicated.